Stephen the Great: Wars with Bayezid II

 Mehmed II died in 1481.
 The conflict between his two sons, Bayezid II and Cem, enabled Stephen to break into Wallachia and the Ottoman Empire in June.
-He routed Basarab the Younger at Râmnicu Vâlcea and placed Vlad Țepeș's half-brother, Vlad Călugărul, on the throne.
+He routed Basarab the Younger at Râmnicu Vâlcea and placed Vlad Țepeș's half-brother, Vlad Călugărul (Vlad the Monk), on the throne.
 After Basarab the Younger returned with Ottoman support, Stephen made a last attempt to secure his influence in Wallachia.
 He again led his army to Wallachia and defeated Basarab the Younger, who died in the battle.
-Although Vlad the Monk was restored, he was soon forced to accept the Sultan's suzerainty.
+Although Vlad Călugărul was restored, he was soon forced to accept the Sultan's suzerainty.
 Anticipating a new Ottoman attack, Stephen fortified his frontier with Wallachia and entered an alliance with Ivan III of Russia, Grand Prince of Moscow.

 Matthias Corvinus signed a five-year truce with Bayezid II in October 1483.
 The truce applied to all Moldavia, with the exception of the ports.
 Bayezid invaded Moldavia and captured Chilia on 14 or 15 July 1484.
 His vassal, Meñli I Giray, also broke into Moldavia and seized Cetatea Albă on 3 August.
 The capture of the two ports secured the Ottomans' control of the Black Sea.
 Bayezid left Moldavia only after Stephen personally came to pay homage to him.
 Although this prostration was largely without effect on Moldavian independence, the loss of Chilia and Cetatea Albă put an end to the Moldavian control of important trading routes.

 Corvinus was unwilling to break his own truce with Bayezid, having tacit Ottoman backing for his own war in the west.
 However, he granted his vassal a territorial gift in Transylvania, comprising the domains of Ciceu and Cetatea de Baltă.
 According to various interpretations, this exchange occurred in or after 1484, and was meant to compensate Stephen for the loss of his ports.
 Medievalist Marius Diaconescu dates the lease of Cetatea to 1482, when Corvinus agreed to give Stephen a place of refuge, should Moldavia fall to the Ottomans, while Ciceu only became Stephen's castle in 1489.
 Both citadels were on land confiscated after conflicts between the Three Nations and Corvinus.
 Ciceu had been a fief of the Losonczi family, under litigation, while Cetatea had been a special domain of the Voivode of Transylvania, whose last titular owner before Stephen was John Pongrác of Dengeleg.